 While driving in your rented car, flip through the stations to find Hawaiian music to listen to on the radio.
 Try FM 91.5, 93.5, 102.3, or 105.1, and AM 900.

 Do not use the road around the north side of West Maui to get from the airport to your hotel in Kapalua, Napili, Kahana, or Kaanapali, even though your GPS may tell you that is the shortest route.
 It is a very narrow and difficult and dangerous winding mountain road.
 You must instead use the road around the south side of West Maui.

-Do not take the discount tour offers from timeshare vendors.
-They put you through a convincing-sounding sales talk, to try to sell you extremely overpriced timeshares.
-For more on TimeShares, see
+Do not take the discount tour offers from Maui timeshare vendors.
+They put you through a convincing-sounding sales talk to try to sell you extremely overpriced timeshares.

 Below is information on some of the best sights to see and things to do on Maui.
 Most of these are free or very low-cost.
-For more details on these and many more things to see and do on Maui, see
+Find more details and things to see and do on Maui.

 The “Maui Activities” link on that page will take you to details about luaus, whale watching, snorkeling, tours, golf, helicopters, spas, bumper boats, horseback riding, Segway rides, ATV rides, dinner cruises, submarine rides, surfing lessons, parasailing, fishing, theater, ziplines, biking down the volcano, and more.

 The “Maui Attractions and Sightseeing” link on that page will take you to details about Lahaina town, Haleakala crater, the road to Hana, lavender farm, Iao Valley, lobbies and art in hotels, aquarium, banyan tree, gardens, last lava flow, Makawao town, hiking, Kealia boardwalk and wildlife refuge, giant Buddha, Hookipa big waves windsurfers, surfing goat dairy, museums, art galleries, a marine sanctuary, parks, and more.